himanshu2454/Kunteksto/README.md

 What is 'Context' for your data?

 It is the combination of ontological, temporal and spatial semantics that describes the deeper meaning of your data allowing you to share 'information' instead of just 'data'.

+# Installation

+See the instructions in the documentation or online at https://datainsights.tech/Kunteksto/index.html